danbev/learning-openssl/notes/padding.md

 This document contains notes about padding used in crypto.

 ### RSA padding
-Just to recap about RSA and the it will split the message into blocks of plaintext.
+Just to recap about RSA and that it will split the message into blocks of plaintext.
 For example this could be 16 byte blocks (so 128 bits in total).
 But the input message might not be an even multiple of this size so padding is added to ensure this.